Cypriot Third Division: Teams

-The fourteen teams which participate in the 2021–22 Cypriot Third Division are:
+The sixteen teams which participate in the 2025–26 Cypriot Third Division are:

 Winners

 The table presents all the winners of the Cypriot Third Division.

 Performance By Club

 Number of participating, promoted and relegated teams per season

 The number of the participated teams and the number of the teams that were promoted to the Cypriot Second Division and the teams that were relegated were changed many times during the years.

 1No relegation, but two teams were expelled from the CFA on the category of match-fixing.

 2The 3rd placed team played playoff matches against the 12th team of the Second Division.
 The Third Division team won and promoted to the Second Division.

 3The 3rd placed team played playoff matches against the 12th team of the Second Division and lost.

 4The 2nd placed team played playoff matches against the 9th team of the Second Division and lost.

 5The 9th placed team played playoff matches against the 2nd team of the Fourth Division.
 The Third Division team won and remained to the Third Division.

 6The 4th placed team played playoff matches against the three last teams of the Second Division and lost.

 7The last three teams played playoff matches against the 4th team of the Fourth Division.
 The winner was the 4th team of the Fourth Division and so the last three teams of the Third Division were relegated.

 8The 12th placed team played playoff matches against the 4th team of the Fourth Division and won.
 So only 2 teams were relegated.